 Ideal for: University students, young professionals, professionals

-We’re not quite there in the real world yet, but present-day Macquarie Park is the closest thing I’ve felt to walking through a SimCity town in real life in Australia.
-It’s very slick and modern, and everything feels shiny and new given the entire suburb has been perpetually undergoing a state of reconstruction for a few years now.
+We’re not quite there in the real world yet, but present-day Macquarie Park is still perhaps the closest thing I’ve felt to reflecting a ‘SimCity’ town in real life in present-day Australia.
+It’s still all very slick and modern and solidly-planned, and everything feels shiny and new given the entire suburb has been perpetually undergoing a state of reconstruction for multiple years now.

-Coming from a tech-oriented background, it does feel quite cool and mildly futuristic, but it’s not hard to see how people could easily label it sterile and soulless.
-Many of Macquarie Park’s older red-brick apartment blocks have been bought out and demolished by developers, and replaced with sleek, black-glassed beehives.
+Many of Macquarie Park’s older red-brick apartment blocks have progressively been bought out and demolished by developers, and replaced with sleek, slick-glassed beehives for both work and living purposes.

-While purchasing property here means you’re getting a pretty reasonably-priced mid-or-high-density home with all the mod-cons, how all the rapidity of the apartment construction here affects the resulting durability of some of these buildings in the long run remains to be seen.
+While purchasing property here means you’re getting a semi-reasonably-priced mid-or-high-density home given the newness of them with all the mod-cons, how all this rapidity of apartment construction here affects the resulting durability of some of these buildings in the long run remains to be seen.

 A Work in Progress

-As a result it’s much more commercially-oriented than many of the other suburbs outside of the Sydney CBD itself, although more and more high-density residential is being added to its streetscape all the time.
+As a result it’s much more commercially-focused than many of the other suburbs outside of the Sydney CBD itself, and even adjacent to it on the north shore, although more and more high-density residential is being added to its streetscape all the time.

-While the metro is still undergoing its share of teething problems, its serving as a bridge both to the main heavy rail into the city and elsewhere on the North Shore has helped – particularly given the road situation surrounding Macquarie Park.
+While the metro has almost immediately become heavily-used ever since it launched a while back, its serving as a connector both to the main heavy rail into & onward from the city and elsewhere on the North Shore has definitely helped – particularly given the road situation surrounding Macquarie Park.

 Road congestion has been and continues to be a major negative here, as the suburb sees heavy traffic in peak hours when a lot of commuters from different areas converge either to get here, or on the way to where they’re going.

-While its fairly central location is convenient for other reasons, Macquarie Park remains a focal point during rush hours for both cars and trucks alike, and thus avoiding driving in, out or around the suburb is desirable.
+While its fairly central location is convenient for other reasons, Macquarie Park remains a focal point during rush hours for both cars and trucks alike, and thus avoiding driving in, out or around the suburb is desirable if at all possible.

-All this traffic adds to one of Macquarie Park’s other major flaws: noise.
+All this traffic also adds to one of Macquarie Park’s other major flaws as a place to live: noise.

-Its near-constant activity of construction and new buildings going up means there’s equipment being used at most hours of the day.
+Its blend of traffic plus near-constant activity of construction and new buildings going up means there’s equipment being used at most hours of the day.
 While this may settle down in a few years, it’s a decent lifestyle factor to consider if you’re a light sleeper planning to get a decent night’s sleep while living here.

 “There’s been obvious recent efforts made to help with the suburb’s viability as a place to live, rather than just commute.”